-The average IUDMIZC inflation rate over the 20 days to FID (3.1802%, rounded to 3.18%) is used as a long-term inflation forecast, as explained under sections 'Variables set after financial close - Actual values' and 'Variable set at financial close - Tax - Operational years' of this appendix.
+The average IUDMIZC inflation rate over the 20 days to FID (3.1802% rounded to 3.18%) is used as a long-term inflation forecast, as explained under sections 'Variables set after financial close - Actual values' and 'Variable set at financial close - Tax - Operational years' of this appendix.

-The interest during construction (IDC) rate used to determine allowed returns during construction, which are capitalised on pre-operational RAV and transaction costs, represents the allowed weighted average cost of capital (WACC); it was estimated using the Capital Asset Pricing Model (CAPM) for the CoE (but with different cost of debt and risk-free rate from those used to estimate the cap return rate18) and the floor return rate as the CoD; the input values and calculations used to estimate the IDC rate are as follows:
+The interest during construction (IDC) rate used to determine allowed returns during construction, which are capitalised on pre-operational RAV and transaction costs, represents the allowed weighted average cost of capital (WACC); it was estimated using the Capital Asset Pricing Model (CAPM) for the CoE (but with different cost of debt and risk-free rate from those used to estimate the cap return rate16) and the floor return rate as the CoD; the input values and calculations used to estimate the IDC rate are as follows:

-Parameter Value Explanation Cost of debt (CoD) 0.17% = Floor return rate (see above) Risk-free rate (RfR) -0.51% 10-year average of monthly yields on real 10-year UK Gilts (IUMAMRZC) to the month of FID
+Parameter Value Explanation Cost of debt (CoD) 0.17% = Floor return rate (see above) Risk-free rate (RfR) 10-year average of monthly average yield from British -0.48% Government Securities, 10-year Real Zero Coupon (IUMAMRZC) to the month of FID Total market return (TMR) 7.30% Arithmetic mean of real UK equity returns since 1900 7.3070 (DMS 2018)

-18 This is to reflect the fact that the IDC rate applies to the construction period, which is significantly shorter and closer in time to the financial close date than the operational period, to which the cap return rate applies.
+16 This is to reflect the fact that the IDC rate applies to the construction period, which is significantly shorter and closer in time to the financial close date than the operational period, to which the cap return rate applies.
 For this reason, more emphasis is placed on recent prevailing market rates that are project-specific for the IDC rate, and on historical long-term averages that are fixed for all Window 1 projects for the cap return rate.

-Total market return (TMR) 7.30% Arithmetic mean of real UK equity returns since 1900 (DMS 2018) RPI 'formula effect' adjustment 0.40% Fixed for Window 1 projects (RPI adj) Market risk premium (MRP) 7.41% = TMR - RfR - RPI adj Equity beta (βe) 0.58 Market-cap-weighted average raw equity beta of four comparators (CNA, EON, RWE, SSE) Cost of equity (CoE) 3.79% = RfR + (βe x MRP) Pre-operational gearing (g) 23.32% Market-cap-weighted average gearing of four comparators (CNA, EON, RWE, SSE) Vanilla WACC 2.94% = CoD x g + CoE x (1-g) Development risk premium (DRP) 0.54% Fixed for Window 1 projects Construction risk premium (CRP) 0.91% Fixed for Window 1 projects IDC (unrounded) 4.3941% = Vanilla WACC + DRP + CRP ID (rounded) 4.39% Percentage rounded to 2 decimal places
+RPI 'formula effect' adjustment 0.40% Fixed for Window 1 projects (RPI adj) Market risk premium (MRP) 7.38% = TMR - RfR - RPI adj Equity beta (βe) 0.58 Market-cap-weighted average raw equity beta of four 0.56 comparators (CNA, EON, RWE, SSE) Cost of equity (CoE) 3.80% = RfR + (β e x MRP) Pre-operational gearing (g) 23.32% Market-cap-weighted average gearing of four comparators 23.3270 (CNA, EON, RWE, SSE) Vanilla WACC 2.95% $= CoD \times g + CoE \times (1-g)$ Development risk premium (DRP) 0.54% Fixed for Window 1 projects Construction risk premium (CRP) 0.91% Fixed for Window 1 projects IDC (unrounded) 4.4020% = Vanilla WACC + DRP + CRP IDC (rounded) 4.40% Percentage rounded to 2 decimal places